YWolfeee/YWolfeee.github.io/_pages/about.md

 <!-- </p> -->

 <h2 id="news">News</h2>
+- (June 2026) I will be giving a few talks on SimpleTES.
+Please check out our [blog](https://haotianye.com/blog/simpletes/) for our thoughts, and let me know if you are interested in the work!
 - (May 2026) Check out [SimpleTES](https://www.wizardquant.com/will/simpletes), our new work on strategically scaling evaluation-driven discovery loops — achieving state-of-the-art on 21 problems across six domains with open-source models.
 See [paper](https://arxiv.org/abs/2604.19341), [code](https://github.com/wq-will/SimpleTES), and [tweet](https://x.com/haotian_yeee/status/2056782234192166926).
 - (Apr.
 2026) I passed my Ph.D. qualifying exam at Stanford!
 - (Feb.
 2026) [InfoTok](https://arxiv.org/abs/2512.16975) (<font color="#DC143C">Oral</font>) and [Scaling Law Discovery](https://linhaowei1.github.io/scaling_law_discovery/) accepted by ICLR 2026.
 See you in Rio de Janeiro!